coddle-cpp/coddle/README.md

 - brew if you want to use pkgconfig

 ### Windows
-- for some reasons clang depends out of Visual Studio
+- for some reasons, clang depends out of Visual Studio
 - bash, but it comes with git

 ## Deployment